eXtensibleCatalog/NCIP2-Toolkit/dockerfile/README.md

 This dockerfile serves to easily deploy XCNCIP2Toolkit with Aleph or Koha connector to desired machine on port 8080.

-You can access web-app GUI on http://localhost:8080/aleph-web/ (Aleph) or http://localhost:8080/koha-web/ (Koha)
+You can then access web-app 'GUI' on http://localhost:8080/koha-web/ (for Koha)

 Installation:
 ---